10 interesting facts from SA’s February 2024 new-vehicle sales

 Find a Ford Ranger Raptor for sale on Cars.co.za

-Ford Ranger 3.0 V6 Wildtrak 4WD
+RUNNER-UP: Ford Ranger 3.0 V6 Wildtrak 4WD

 If you want the most luxurious locally-assembled double-cab bakkie – one that is as accomplished at transporting your family in comfort as conquering an off-road trail, the new Ford Ranger Wildtrak ticks all the boxes.
 Not only does it look the part and wear a desirable badge, it also sports an extensive features list.
 A brand-new 3.0-litre turbodiesel V6 gives it impressive performance and towing capability too.